Heaven nightclub security guard allegedly raped woman, 19, in his car near venue

 During a police interview, which was played to the court, the woman said she attempted to push the security guard away but he carried on and penetrated her vagina.

-She told officers that she does not recall leaving the vehicle but does remember meeting her friends.

-In the interview, she described thinking at the time: “I can’t believe this is happening to me, because I’m a Christian and I was saving myself until marriage, and I’ve done all this hard work to resist”.
+During police interview, the complainant described thinking at the time: “I can’t believe this is happening to me, because I’m a Christian and I was saving myself until marriage, and I’ve done all this hard work to resist”.

 Asked how she felt walking back to the club, she appeared to wipe back tears and said: “I felt disgusting, felt violated, I felt so f***** off.
 I was so, so upset, I was bawling my eyes out.”

+The complainant said she had been at Heaven “two or three weeks earlier” and Mr Alfred asked if she recalled having “a bit of flirty banter” with Adewole, who was working as a security guard that night.

+The woman said “that’s not true” and denied ever having seen him before.

-Officers traced the Adewole through his car and he was arrested at Heaven night club on November 11 2024, the prosecutor said.
+Officers traced Adewole through his car and he was arrested at Heaven nightclub on November 11 2024, the prosecutor said.

 The Lexus keys were in his possession and he answered no comment to almost all questions when he was interviewed by police, she added.